Hofu, Japan: What to pack, what to wear, and when to go [2024]

 • Travel voltage adapter

-A plug adapter that supports outlet types A and B. Check that you choose the right kind.
-A lot of adapters that you can buy are just plug changers and require your devices to convert the voltage themselves.
-If your devices can't do that they could burn up.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types A and B. Ensure that you pick the necessary type.
+The majority of adapters on sale are simply plug changers and expect your devices to convert the voltage themselves.
+If your electronics can't do that they could burn up.
+This one works in most countries.

-If you go to the Mōri Museum, wear museum-appropriate clothing and take:
+If you see the Mōri Museum, wear museum-appropriate clothing and take:

 What to wear/what to pack: